isabella232/plazma-slide-20180215/plazma-slide.md

     * Kafka plugin which sends Kafka metrics into Fluentd
     * Process with Fluentd, send to influxdb, and visualize with grafana
   * Write a script which parses result of pidstat and sends into Fluentd
-    * To meature CPU and memory usage
+    * To measure CPU and memory usage

 # VS. fluent-plugin-kafka